Cat Marnell Is Lonely All The Time, But Still Has A Lot To Say

 People want to hear from you, and her, all the time.
 They also want to judge.

 “Everyone hates Kim Kardashian — well, I guess they don’t anymore — but being polarizing has made all these people’s careers.
 It’s annoying that Caroline will try to charge money for things, and people will attack her for that.
 I really don’t see how that is scamming.
-And also the viterol.
+And also the vitriol.
 People are negatively obsessed with her.
 Howard Stern has the same thing where people are obsessed with hate-listening to him, and it’s almost like hate-fucking.
 Hopefully she can just make that into something, and I think she will.
 I like that she is just obsessively creative, because yeah, people are fucking disorganized.
 Disorganized creative people are a thing.”

 After this experience, do you have any new cures for loneliness?